9984/2017.9984.io/_src/code-of-conduct.md

 ## Need Help?

-You can reach the team at hello@9984.io.
+You can reach the team at {{ site.email }}.
 In case of an emergency please call +49 xxxx xxxxx.

 ## The Quick Version